InspiredByOtherWorlds arts contest FAQs

 When is the deadline?

-The deadline for the competition 6 September 2021.
+The deadline for the competition has been extended to 15 December 2022.
 Late submissions will not be accepted.

 Who is going to judge the artworks?